Md-Ibu17/Data_Analyst/SQL restaurant analysis/readme.txt

 KPI's Requirement

-We need to analyze ker performance indicatores for our pizza sales datato gain insights into our business performance.
+We need to analyze key performance indicatores for our pizza sales data to gain insights into our business performance.
 Specifically, we want to calculate the following metrices.

 1) Total Revenue